wcko87/beatoraja-english-guide/Controller-and-Keyboard-Gameplay.md

 ---------
 ## Dual Scratching
-Dual scratching refers to using two keys for the scratch lane.
+In keyboard play, **dual scratching** refers to using two keys for the scratch lane.
 Dual scratching is useful and sometimes necessary if the scratches are too fast to play as jacks.

 ![dual_scratching](https://user-images.githubusercontent.com/27341392/103445925-f2713480-4cbc-11eb-9788-faf92235d6f8.png)